greenty5/ict2022_fluidDynamics/readMe.md

 - About this lecture
 - Goal of this lecture
 #### Session 1: Quick introduction to Python (jupyterLab)
-- How to program by using Python (jupyterLab)
+- How to implement program jupyterLab/colab
 - Mathmatical expressions on jupyterLab
 - Variables / Arrays / Libraries / Assigning array variables
 - How to visualize results of fluid flow calculations